- chapters 8-9

 From this, consider the way Matthew has used his sources.

 Now we can take a closer look at chapter 8 itself.
 Following on from what we have just seen, look for the point where the chapter can be readily divided.
 That will give us two pages for our reading.

 Then have another look at my response.

-We are now ready to begin with 8,1-17 and the first three healings.
+We are now ready to begin reading the first three healings, 8,1-17.